Guidelines for Interacting with Manta Rays

 Sep 7, 2020 | Hawaii Travel, Snorkeling & Diving, Swimming with Manta Rays, Underwater Photography & Filmography

-Thousands of tourists travel to Kona each year, to experience the manta rays in their natural habitat around the Big Island of Hawaii.
+Thousands of tourists travel to Kona yearly to experience the manta rays in their natural habitat around the Big Island of Hawaii.

-Companies have been offering nighttime swimming and diving tours with mantas since 1991, when one single boat went out once a week.
+Companies have offered nighttime swimming and diving tours with mantas since 1991, when one single boat went out once a week.
 Today, over 50 activity providers offer manta ray tours year-round.

 Learn more about the best times to see the Kona mantas here.

 Here at Manta Ray Advocates, we’re trying to educate visitors about sustainable ways to interact with marine life.
-It’s imperative that manta-human interaction is beneficial for all involved.
+Manta-human interaction must be beneficial for all involved.
 That’s why participants’ standards were first established in 1993.

 Let’s dive in and take a closer look at what (not) to do when you go swimming with manta rays.